coli-saar/rewrite_text/README.md

 ## Preprocessing: feature extraction
 The preprocessing involves several steps:
-1) Prepare word frequency ranks.
+1) Prepare word frequency ranks: <br>
 Run the function `write_ranks_into_file` from the script in `utils/prepare_word_embeddings_frequency_ranks.py`.
 This should create a json file in `data_auxiliary/en` (or `/de`) with `word:rank` pairs.

-2) Prepare a configuration file for preprocessing following the example in `configs/preprocess_dummy.yaml` Arguments in the preprocessing config:
+2) Prepare a configuration file for preprocessing: <br>
+The configuration file should follow the example in `configs/preprocess_dummy.yaml` <br>
+Arguments in the preprocessing config:
    - `experiment_id`: ignore this
    - `lang`: the language of the dataset, either `en` or `de` supported for now
    - `features`: a list of features to be extracted from the dataset.
 The options are dependency, frequency, length, levenshtein.
-It's best to run the preprocessing with feature extraction once because it is time-consuming.
-The features that won't be used in the experiments can be removed from files after.
    - `analyze_features`: a functionality that plots histograms for the feature values.
 Boolean.
    - `overwrite`: ignore this
+It's best to run the preprocessing with feature extraction for all four features once because it is time-consuming.
+The features that won't be used in the experiments can be removed from files after.

+3) Prepare output directory: <br>
-3) Prepare the directory where the newly processed data will be stored given the requested features, use `mkdir` to create e.g. `data_preprocessed/en/frequency_length` if you plan to preprocess English data and extract frequency and length features.
+Create the directory where the newly processed data will be stored given the requested features (and the parent directories if needed).
+The directory name should be the name of the extracted features in alphabetical order, separated by '_'.
+This directory should be created at the following place: `[repository_directory]/data_preprocessed/[lang]`.
+For example, use `mkdir` to create `data_preprocessed/en/frequency_length` if you plan to preprocess English data and extract frequency and length features.

+4) Preprocess corpus: <br>
+Run the preprocessing script, `python preprocess.py --config configs/[config_file].yaml --tokenizer [tokenizer_type] --shard [shard_name]` where
+   - `config_file`: name of the configuration file
-4) Run the preprocessing script, `python preprocess.py --config configs/[config_file].yaml --tokenizer [tokenizer_type]` where [tokenizer_type] can be either 'spacy' (for using the spacy lm for tokenization) or 'sentpiece' (for sentence piece tokenization).
+   - `tokenizer_type`: optional, can be either 'spacy' (for using the spacy lm for tokenization) or 'sentpiece' (for sentence piece tokenization); default is 'sentpiece'
+   - `shard_name`: optional, can be used to process only a part of the corpus instead of processing the target and source files of the train, test and validation split together, see the [Wiki](https://github.com/coli-saar/rewrite_text/wiki/Optional-Scripts-Preprocessing) for more information about the usage.

 Depending on the dataset size and the features this step might take some time, so it's best to run it with `nohup` or `screen`.

 Once finished, the preprocessed files should be located in a subdirectory of `data/en` or `data/de`.
 For example, if the features [dependency, frequency] were selected, the preprocessed files will be in `dependency_frequency/`.